bu-ist/coding-standards/css-and-sass/README.md

 <a name="zindex"></a>
 ## Z-index

-We're modeling after Medium's z-index scale, which relies on variables to manage collision-free layers.
+We're modeling Medium's z-index scale, which relies on variables to manage collision-free layers.

 ##### Example: